codegonite/neat-snake-evolution/README.md

 ## Overview

 This project demonstrates use of the NEAT algorithm to train neural networks.
-Through the use of the NEAT algorithm, Snake agents are able to learn strategies to survive and maximize its score without human assistance or interation.
-The visualization allows users to observe the learning process and experiment with different configurations.
+Through the use of the NEAT algorithm, Snake agents are able to learn strategies to survive and maximize its score without human assistance or interaction.
+The visualization of the neural network's progress allows users to observe the learning process and experiment with different configurations.

 ![NEAT Snake Demo](https://github.com/codegonite/neat-snake-evolution/blob/master/assets/SnakeTrainingNEAT.gif)